scubalaina/EMCG_code/README.md

 # EMCG_code

-Code for analyses used in "Abundant non-canonical DNA viruses in seawater revealed by high-throughput single particle sequencing" by Weinheimer et al.
+Scripts and commands use for analyses of manuscript "Abundant non-canonical DNA viruses in seawater revealed by high-throughput single particle sequencing" by Weinheimer et al.

 For SAG categorization, follow the analyses of the subfolders in this order:
 1) predict_genes